AnkitPangeni/imdb/README.md

 # imdb movies

 Watch imdb movies directly by pasting the imdb link of a movie 😀 <br>
-P.S: Use adblocker for better experience
+P.S: Use adblocker for better experience.